waltdestler/Threesus/README.md

 This source code project on Github contains only the core A.I. source code.

+If you want a high-level overview of how the Threesus A.I. works, then go read [Walt's blog post](http://blog.waltdestler.com/2014/04/threesus.html).

 ## Getting Started ##
 1. If you don't already have it, download Microsoft Visual Studio 2013 (the free [Express for Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs) version should work fine.)
 Unfortunately, Visual Studio only runs on Windows, but if you're on Mac, then it probably wouldn't be too hard to get the code working using [Xamarin Studio](https://xamarin.com/).
 2. Download the source code using the "Download ZIP" button on the right of this page, or clone the Git repository.